DD600 Automated Wash Down Diversion System

 The first flush components can be plate mounted compiling multiple valves and increasing flow rates and system capabilities to handle large-scale washdown applications.
 The system still has the demand-driven diversion capabilities, as well as fully pre-programmable first flush capabilities.

 The system comes pre-packaged with a stainless control box housing the PLC and demand valve.
 The panel box is to be wall mounted and the associated cables run directly to the location of the pit underground shielded in conduit.
 A licensed plumber is required for copper drivel line and general pipe installations and an electrician should be used for any electrical works.

 - How do I know if I need a First flush system or a straight diversion system?

 How long would it take to clean down the area?
 Would it be a waste of water and time?
 If so you need a first flush system.
-The system costs a little more than a standard diversion system so the cost off set is the time and overall consumption, both water and labour to clean down the area.
+The system costs a little more than a standard diversion system so the cost offset is the time and overall consumption, both water, and labor to clean down the area.